 The PAN for external students is 150.
+The governing body will review all external applications and determine the admissions rule for which a student qualifies.
 Children with an Educational Health Care Plan that names the school will be admitted and will count towards the school's published admissions number, provided they meet the academic requirements.
 In the event of oversubscription to the Sixth Form from external students, places will be offered to students who meet the academic requirements by applying the following criteria in the order given:

 - Rule 1 Children Looked After and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order. - Rule 2 Children for whom it can be demonstrated that they have a particular medical or social need to go to the school. - Rule 3 Sibling.
-Applicants with a sibling already at the school at the time of application unless the sibling is in Year 13. - Rule 4 Applicants who are children of staff.
+Applicants with a sibling already at the school at the time of application unless the sibling is in Year 13.

+Rule 4 Applicants who are children of staff.